mkiki254/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

 Task 9: Program that shows the FizzBuzz test
 Task 10: Function that prints triangles
-Task 11: Program that prints the largest prime factor of a number
+Task 11: Program that prints the largest prime factor of a number Task 12: Printing any integers without using standard output in C